-Thanks to Internet search engines that build data sets with every entry, Twitter generates tweet data continuously, traffic cameras digitally counting cars, and internet sites capturing and storing mouse clicks.
-Our digital society is assembling data on massive amounts and are self-measuring in increasingly broad scope.
+Thanks to Internet search engines that build data sets with every entry, Twitter generates tweet data continuously, traffic cameras digitally count cars, and internet sites capture and store mouse clicks.
+Our digital society is assembling data in massive amounts and is self-measuring in an increasingly broad scope.
 Organic traffic is a metric that’s enabling you to measure how many visitors came from searches made on search engines.
 Text data is one of the largest forms of unstructured data and is ever-growing.
-And text analysis is the process of analysing unstructured and semi-structured text data for valuable insights, trends and patterns.
+And text analysis is the process of analyzing unstructured and semi-structured text data for valuable insights, trends, and patterns.

 One of the biggest challenges while working with text data is you need a large training data set to build robust models.
-It is essential to ensure that the training data is organic, implying that it is rich, robust and reliable.
-A learned data science professional is a best fit for resolving dynamic business issues.
+It is essential to ensure that the training data is organic, implying that it is rich, robust, and reliable.
+A learned data science professional is the best fit for resolving dynamic business issues.

 Here are 5 reasons to be extra-cautious while collecting training data for conducting supervised training ML models: